dgmiller/how2git/README.md

-# how2git
+# how2conjoint
-Tutorial for git and GitHub
+Git and GitHub for Quantitative Research Projects

+**Objective**: to develop discrete choice models with Stan, Python, and R

 ### Organization of this Repository
 + `Code`: contains model code and utility files